HOW TO WOO A WOMAN

 If you're a coffee guzzler, consider going green.
 Coffee raises levels of the notorious stress hormone, cortisol, while green tea offers health and beauty, says Dr Nicholas Perricone.
 Perricone is the author of 7 Secrets to Beauty, Health and Longevity.

 Chamomile tea is a traditional favourite for calming the mind and reducing stress.
 Black tea may be a stress fighter, too, researchers from University College London report.
-Participants who drank regular black tea displayed lower levels of cortisol, and reported feeling calmer during six weeks of stressful situations than those who drank a placebo with the same amount of caffeine.
+Participants who drank regular black tea displayed lower levels of cortisol and reported feeling calmer during six weeks of stressful situations than those who drank a placebo with the same amount of caffeine.

 6. Show some love